robot144/particles.jl/README.md

 Particle modelling tools for coastal flow

 # package development on windows
-- add your julia development folder to the LOAD_PATH.
+- add your julia development folder to the LOAD_PATH using `push!(LOAD_PATH, "some_drive:\\some_folder\\julia"`.
 This can be done on the prompt or in your startup.jl file in folder c:\Users\username\.julia\config.
-Create the folder if it does not exist
+Create the config folder if it does not exist.
-`push!(LOAD_PATH, "d:\\some_folder\\julia"`
 - activate Particles
 cd to folder eg `cd("d:\\some_folder\\julia\\Particles")`
 `using Pkg`